 In fact, studies show that severe stress has a direct correlation with heart disease, depression, and a general lowering of the immune system which, in turn, opens the body up to many other diseases.

 The cure?
 For some, it only takes a timely reminder to breath -- have a laugh, and relax.
 For others it requires a serious, daily affirmation that stress won't get the better of them.

 Sure, stress will always be a part of our lives, so it's even more important to keep in mind the various ways to cope.
 And what better way to start de-stressing than on National Stress Awareness Day?

 • Treat yourself.
 While junk food isn't often recommended as the antidote for anxiety, there are a handful of immune-boosting desserts made with fresh blueberries, strawberries, honey, and whole grains that make for a wonderful daily indulgence.

 Even chocolate has its health benefits when consumed in moderation.

 • Exercise.
-A goodjog around the neighborhood or a workout session at the gym will get those "feel good" chemicals called endorphins pumping in your brain that lend a feeling of relaxation and well-being.
+Be amazed at how physical movement can change your mental perspective.
+Take a walk, or a goodjog in place, or around a nature park, to get those "feel good" chemicals (called endorphins) pumping in your brain that lend a feeling of relaxation and well-being.

 • Meditate.
-Simply taking time to collect your thoughts will often lead to increased energy and stamina to get you through a hectic, stressful day.
+Simply taking time to breath and to collect your thoughts before a hectic day can often lead to increased energy and stamina.